By Bruce Hennes, Hennes Communications

 At every CLE I teach, I talk about the necessity of communicating with clarity, speed, transparency, admitting the obvious and the importance of a genuine apology – and not sounding like an attorney.

-Case-in-point: After Dr. David Dao was forcibly assaulted and removed from his airline seat by two police officers, more than 24 hours later United Airlines CEO Oscar Munoz said he was sorry “for having to re-accommodate these customers.”
+My favorite case-in-point: After Dr. David Dao was forcibly assaulted and removed from his airline seat by two police officers a few years’ back, more than 24 hours later United Airlines CEO Oscar Munoz said he was sorry “for having to re-accommodate these customers.”

 “Re-accommodate”?
 Who talks like that?
 Attorneys do, ending up reinforcing their role – and United’s CEO’s role – as the Villain in this Villain-Victim-Vindicator (the “3-V’s”) situation.
-For a variety of reasons, it’s my firm belief that CEO Munoz acted and spoke the words of his attorneys, rather than the crisis communications professionals I’m certain he had access to.
+For a variety of reasons, I have no doubt that CEO Munoz acted and spoke the words of his attorneys, rather than the crisis communications professionals I’m certain he had access to.

-Earlier this year, Michael Skapinger, a contributing editor for the Financial Times, wrote that lawyers shouldn’t rewrite crisis communications — and that their desire to ensure companies do not admit legal liability can cause serious damage.
+Michael Skapinker, a contributing editor for the Financial Times, wrote that lawyers shouldn’t rewrite crisis communications — and that their desire to ensure companies do not admit legal liability can cause serious damage.